The experts we work with

 Jos Heijmans (expert author Poultry Signals)

-Jos Heijmans works as a veterinarian specialised in poultry health at the Animal Health Service (GD).
+Jos Heijmans worked as a veterinarian specialised in poultry health at the Animal Health Service (GD).
 He has also been a part time guest lecturer at the Faculty of Veterinary Medicine in Utrecht since 2003.
-Poultry still fascinates him, even after 23 years.
-Communicating information is an important part of his tasks at the GD: ‘Combining my passion for language with my wide experience in poultry health has enabled me to make many contributions to articles and poultry trade journals.
+Poultry fascinates him.
+Communicating information was an important part of his tasks at the GD: ‘Combining my passion for language with my wide experience in poultry health has enabled me to make many contributions to articles and poultry trade journals.
 Translating scientific insights into practical application is central here.’

 Koos van Middelkoop (expert author Poultry Signals)

 Koos van Middelkoop has a wealth of experience in the poultry sector, in theory and in practice.
 After starting his career at Het Spelderholt Institute, he was employed as a geneticist in the commercial sector for 13 years before returning to the arena of research at the Animal Sciences Group.
-Since 2003, he has worked as an independent advisor.
 ‘The differences between animals, and the hereditary aspects in particular, still intrigue me.
 In my approach I always take the animal as my starting point.’
-He currently works all over the world.

 Monique Bestman (expert author Poultry Signals)